 The more senior a leader is - including directors who sit on the board - the more vigilant they have to be to explicitly and continuously hold their people to account for behaviour as well as results.
 Without ever having worked at NewsCorp, I would consider that this responsibility lies as much with Rupert Murdoch and James Murdoch as it does with the editors and journalists who were close to the action.
 By appointing and supporting key executives such as Rebekah Brooks, they are saying they are confident in her ability to run the business, and in doing so are revealing their own values hierarchy.
 These values would also be sure to influence other publications owned by News Corp such as The Times.

 It may well be true that key individuals did not have specific knowledge of specific illegal events.
 But it was their responsibility to set and monitor behavior in a way that they would have known.
 This is what managing culture is about and it is a part of being a "fit and proper" executive.

-As we watch how this series of events unfolds, consider the extent to which certain behaviors are actively or passively encouraged in your organisation.
+As we watch how this series of events unfolds, consider the extent to which certain behaviours are actively or passively encouraged in your organisation.
 Do those at the very top understand the performance and reputation risks culture creates?
 Do they know how to ensure that the level of pressure to behave to agreed standards is as rigorous as the pressure to deliver short term performance?
 These is do-able, but it requires awareness and discipline.
 Recent events at News Corp serve as a reminder of the performance impact of not managing these risks.